Wemyss Ware

-Wemyss Ware was a line of pottery first produced in 1882 by Czech decorator Karel Nekola and Fife pottery-owner Robert Heron.
+Wemyss Ware is a brand of pottery first produced in 1882 by Czech decorator Karel Nekola and Fife pottery-owner Robert Heron at the Fife Pottery in Scotland, and subsequently by other potteries.
 The pottery took its name from the Wemyss family, titled incumbents of Wemyss Castle on the east coast of Fife, who were early and enthusiastic patrons of Nekola and Heron's ceramic creations.
 After being desirable in its own day, the pottery subsequently became extremely popular with collectors.
 Since 1985, the name has been used by the Griselda Hill Pottery in Ceres, Fife.

 History

 The Wemyss Ware name has gone through four distinct phases of use.
 In the period 1882–1930, it was used by the Fife Pottery in Kirkcaldy, and then from 1930 to 1957, it was used by the Bovey Pottery in Devon.
 From 1985 to the present day, it is used by the Griselda Hill Pottery in Ceres, Fife which owns the Wemyss Trade Mark.